-The dry season in Trinidad and Tobago is an annual period where lower than average rainfall occurs.
-Our dry season can start as early as the beginning of January to as late as February and continue until late May or into June.
+The dry season in Trinidad and Tobago is an annual period characterized by lower-than-average rainfall.
+Our dry season can start as early as January and continue until late May or into June.

 Dry Season Declaration

 There is no fixed date for the beginning of the dry season.
-Historically, December into January are the transitional months into a drier climate from the wet season.
-The Trinidad and Tobago Meteorological Service will officially declare the start of the annual dry season once climatic patterns and chances in atmospheric features are indicative of the region transitioning into a drier state.
+Historically, December and January are the transitional months into a drier climate from the wet season.
+The Trinidad and Tobago Meteorological Service will officially declare the start of the annual dry season once climatic patterns and changes in atmospheric features indicate the region is transitioning to a drier state.

-Once the assessment of criteria necessary for the onset of the dry season has been met and is entrenched, the Trinidad and Tobago Meteorological Service will release a declaration.
+Once the criteria for the onset of the dry season are met and entrenched, the Trinidad and Tobago Meteorological Service will issue a declaration.
 But what are these criteria?

 Characteristics To Declare The Dry Season

 - The North Atlantic Subtropical High-Pressure System.
-This high-pressure system is a semi-permanent fixture in the North Atlantic, sometimes called the Bermuda-Azores High.
-During the dry season, this high-pressure system strengthens across the entirety of the North Atlantic, expanding west and southward toward the Caribbean and northern coasts of South America at mid to low levels of the atmosphere.
+This high-pressure system is a semi-permanent feature in the North Atlantic, also known as the Bermuda-Azores High.
+During the dry season, this high-pressure system strengthens across the entire North Atlantic, expanding westward and southward toward the Caribbean and the northern coasts of South America at mid- to low-levels of the atmosphere.

 - Tighter Pressure Gradient Across the Southern Caribbean.
-During the year, the typical difference between the pressure at the center of the North Atlantic Subtropical High-Pressure System and Trinidad is between 6 to 8 millibars.
-However, this difference can become extreme during the dry season, resulting in a significant pressure difference.
-This increased pressure gradient results in stronger low-level winds, generally from the east-northeast to northeast versus the east, as is seen during the wet season.
+During the year, the typical difference between the pressure at the center of the North Atlantic Subtropical High-Pressure System and Trinidad is between 6 and 8 millibars.
+However, this difference can become extreme during the dry season, leading to a significant pressure gradient.
+This increased pressure gradient results in stronger low-level winds, generally from the east-northeast to northeast rather than from the east, as seen during the wet season.

 - Reduced Rainfall Rates Due to A General Reduction in Moisture.